Skip to main content

 A Beloved House, A Secret Garden

 There is nothing better than discovering that your property has a pleasant secret.
-Hidden garden storage benches, unique rooms, buried treasure—they add a sense of intrigue to a residence.
+Hidden gardens, unique rooms, buried treasure—they add a sense of intrigue to a residence.

 When Martha Anne and Statham Gilliam purchased their home in 1999, they had no inkling of its history.
 But as time has gone by and they have worked to bring it back to its former glory, they have uncovered details that have made their Lynchburg property on Oakwood Place a real found treasure.